H1M4W4R1/SimpleUI/README.md

 # Creating complex rendering objects

-For composite views that render multiple values, implement `IRenderable.Render()` explicitly.
-In many cases you can implement strongly typed `IRenderable<T>` interfaces (for each type you render) and avoid manual plumbing, but the explicit approach gives you full control when combining contexts.
+For composite views that render multiple values you can easily implement multiple `IRenderable<T>` interfaces which will be handled automatically by `UserInterfaceRenderHelper`.
+Beware that object must have `IWithContext<T>` interface required to handle context access for rendering.

 Example: a labeled sprite view